padraigfl/awesome-arcade-coder/README.md

 ### [Discord](https://discord.gg/mqRF4cSS)

 Place for asking questions quickly from other people, currently the bulk of information is here but the plan is to keep things as public as possible.
+If you find something there that should be public please add it to the public wiki or Github issue.

 ### [Arcade Coder Wiki](https://jake-walker.github.io/rs-arcade-coder/hardware/overview/)